-Ambrose Caliver MA1921: Served in Franklin Roosefvelt’s “Black cabinet,” and taught at Fisk Univeristy in Nashville.
+Ambrose Caliver MA1921: Served in Franklin Roosevelt’s “Black cabinet,” and taught at Fisk University in Nashville.
 “He was basically responsible for Black education in the United States,” says Long.

 Virginia Nyabongo MA’37, PhD’44: Taught French at Tennessee State University and became dean of women; “She married this Ugandan prince, but she was an intellectual in her own right,” says Long.
 “There are all these amazing accounts and newspapers talking about all the dignitaries they’re hosting in Nashville and how she’s this towering intellectual.”

-Benjamin Quarles MA’33, PhD’40: Taught history at Morgan State University; author of Fredrick Douglass and Black Abolitionists, among other books
+Benjamin Quarles MA’33, PhD’40: Taught history at Morgan State University; author of Frederick Douglass and Black Abolitionists, among other books.

 This story originally appeared in the August 2021 issue of Badger Vibes.
 Learn more about this monthly email newsletter from WAA, and sign up for the mailing list.